iddhi-sulakshana/docker-starter/README.md

 # Docker Starter
+This includes Boilerplate for getting started with MERN stack, pre-configured with Docker.
 This repository provides a basic setup for a full-stack application with a React frontend and an Express backend, using Docker for containerization.
 The frontend is hosted on Vercel, and the backend is hosted on Render.

 ## Table of Contents